serverless/blog/posts/2016-10-04-building-a-facebook-messenger-chatbot-with-serverless.md

 };
 ```

 Verify that the request that was sent to your webhook is a GET request.
 If this is the case, check whether the token Facebook sent you is the one you've chosen.
 If this is the case, you’ll send the challenge code that was sent by Facebook alongside this request back to them.
-Otherwise, you’ll get an error message. **Note:** You should replace **“STRONGTOKEN”** with a really strong token if you deploy a chatbot in the wild.
+Otherwise, you’ll get an error message. **Note:** You should replace “**STRONGTOKEN**” with a really strong token if you deploy a chatbot in the wild.
 Deploy your Serverless service by running:

 ```bash
 serverless deploy